aerographql/aerographql/packages/schema/README.md

 # AeroGraphQL Schema

-Define your [GraphQL schema](http://graphql.org/learn/schema/) using Typesctipt annotations and intergrate seamlessly your [GraphQL resolvers](http://graphql.org/learn/execution/) using those same types, directly in Typescript.
+Define your [GraphQL schema](http://graphql.org/learn/schema/) using Typescript annotations and intergrate seamlessly your [GraphQL resolvers](http://graphql.org/learn/execution/) using those same types, directly in Typescript.

 Then plug the GraphQL schema in any GraphQL server you want !